-(Note: This article is the continuation of topic Concept of Good Governance in Islam and is the 3rd article in this series click the link to view other parts of the series.)
+Lets us know the Prophet Musa’s story of governance (Note: This article is the continuation of the topic Concept of Good Governance in Islam and is the 3rd article in this series).
+Click the link to view other parts of the series.

-Prophet Musa is one of the greatest Prophets who preached Abrahamic religion.
-Known as Prophet Moses in other Scriptures, Prophet Musa has been discussed in Quran at various places.
-Keeping current article under the topic of Concept of good governance in Islam only management related properties of Prophet Musa’s regime will be discussed here.
+Prophet Musa is one of the greatest Prophets who preached the Abrahamic religion—known as Prophet Moses in other Scriptures.
+He has been discussed in the Quran at various places.
+Keeping the current article under the topic of the Concept of good governance in Islam, We will discuss only the management-related properties of his regime here.

-Key features of Governance Model of Prophet Musa
+Key Features Of The Governance Model of Prophet Musa

-Another important phenomenon we observe in governance model of Prophet Musa is the transfer of power to a responsible person in the absence of actual authority.
-Prophet Musa chose his brother Haroon for fulfilling the responsibilities in his absence, prophet which proved to be his right hand.
-At that, Prophet Musa pray a famous dua, which we nowadays recite for clarity of oration and expression in exams or any other such moment.
-He introduced a fair system of taxation in his society.
-Trade and agriculture were improved since we see Bani Israel demanded crops instead of prepared MANA from heaven.
+It improved trade and agriculture since we see Bani Israel demanded crops instead of prepared MANA from heaven.
 Another observant phenomenon was freedom of speech.
-Prophet Musa used to speak of nation and nation used to communicate their thoughts and issues with Prophet Musa as evident from many verses of Quran.
-Freedom of speech also tends to hold a prime position in good governance concept.
+Prophet used to speak of nation and nation used to communicate their thoughts and issues with Prophet Musa.
+It is evident from many verses of the Quran.
+So freedom of speech also tends to hold a prime position in the good governance concept.

-The story of Prophet Musa indeed tells that its personality of a leader that matters more as compared to the institutions and their infrastructure.
-A strong leader can implement good governance by his personal skills and can improve systems too.
+The story of Prophet Musa indeed tells that a leader’s personality matters more than the institutions and their infrastructure.
+A strong leader can implement good governance through his skills and can improve systems too.

-(Next part is on good governance model in Quran from story of Talut )
+(Next part is on the good governance model in the Quran from the story of Talut )

 Click here to Join our Quranic journey towards heaven.